This page tells you about the factors your doctor will consider when deciding on how to treat prostate cancer. There is information about

 Deciding on treatment

-The treatment for prostate cancer has to be looked at for each man, individually.
+The treatment for prostate cancer has to be looked at for each man individually.
 Your doctor will look at what stage your cancer is at, your age and general health and what your symptoms are as well as what treatments may help.
 The medical team will look at the possible side effects and benefits of each treatment.
 Be sure to talk to your doctor about your wishes and concerns.

-Because prostate cancer treatment is so inidividualsied, you may come across other men with prostate cancer who are having different treatment to you.
+Because prostate cancer treatment is so inidividualsied, you may come across other men with prostate cancer who are having different treatment than you.
 These men may have a different stage or grade of prostate cancer to you, may be a different age or may have other, different health concerns.
 It is also possible that their doctor has a different view on treatment.
 If you have any questions about your own treatment, don’t be afraid to ask your doctor or nurse.

 Treatments for prostate cancer that hasn’t spread